gchiu/Healthy-eating/diet-handout.md

 Canola oil, rice bran oil for high temperature cooking.
 Use olive oil only for low temperature cooking.

-Avoid palm and coconut oils (and milk) as they are saturated fats.
+Avoid palm and coconut oils (and coconut milk) as they are saturated fats.
 Safflower oil is high in Omega-6 so avoid.
 Any fat that goes solid in the fridge or at room temperature should be avoided.
-A high Omega-6 oil consumption with a low fat diet can be lethal.
+High Omega-6 oil consumption together with a low fat diet can be lethal.

 ## **Supplements** ##